mongodb/docs/source/core/replication.rst

 administrator's direct intervention, users should strive to avoid rollbacks as much as possible.
 Until an administrator applies this rollback data, the former primary remains in a "rollback" status.

+TODO: "Until an administrator applies this rollback data, the former primary remains in a "rollback" status."
+Untrue!
+ROLLBACK state should automatically correct itself and the server will end up in SECONDARY state.

 The best strategy for avoiding all rollbacks is to ensure :ref:`write propagation <replica-set-write-concern>` to all or some of the